VirulentArc/ScriptCards/Spell Book Manager/readme.md

 1. Create the spell manually from a blank spell row.
 2. Set the spell output type as needed.
 3. Leave **At Higher Levels** blank unless you want the sheet's normal upcast behavior.
-4. Leave higher-level damage fields blank unless you want the sheet's normal upcast behavior.
-5. Put the complete custom roll directly in the spell description.
+4. Put the complete custom roll directly in the spell description.
-6. If the custom roll needs to scale by spell level, use `@{spelllevel}` as the default/current level reference instead of hard-coding a default level.
+5. If the custom roll needs to scale by spell level, use `@{spelllevel}` as the default/current level reference instead of hard-coding a default level.

 For custom Warlock spells that place their damage roll directly in the spell description, make sure **At Higher Levels** and higher-level damage fields are blank unless you intentionally want Roll20's normal upcast behavior to run as well.

-### Example: Hellish Rebuke-style scaling
+### Example: Hellish Rebuke Warlock scaling

 ```text
 A creature that damaged you is momentarily surrounded by hellish flames.
 The creature must make a Dexterity saving throw.
 It takes [[[[@{spelllevel}+1]]d10]] [[[@{spelllevel}+1]]d10] fire damage on a failed save, or half as much damage on a successful one.